bildad12/myfirstproject/README.md

 As you can see, I have made lots of changes.
 Hopefully, this does not become a habit.
 I very much prefer the command line.

+I have added another line

+It s really crazy